espressif/esp-zigbee-sdk/examples/esp_zigbee_cli/README.md

 ```

 ### mgmt_leave
-Send a request to a remote device to leave the network through zdo mgmt_leave_req.
+Send a zdo mgmt leave request to a remote device to leave the network.

 *zdo -l <h:16-bit dst_addr> [h:device_address eui64] [children] [rejoin]*

-Note:
-Send mgmt_leave_req to a remote node specified by dst_addr.
+- <h:16-bit dst_addr>: The 16-bit short address of remote device.
-If device_address is omitted or it has value 0000000000000000, the remote device at address dst_addr will remove itself from the network;
-If device_address has other value, it must be a long address corresponding to dst_addr or a long address of child node of dst_addr;
+- [h:device_address eui64]: The IEEE network address of remote device.
+If it is omitted or has value 0000000000000000, the remote device at address `<h:16-bit dst_addr>` will remove itself from the network; If the value has other value, it must be a long address corresponding to address `<h:16-bit dst_addr>` or a long address of child node of address `<h:16-bit dst_addr>`;
+- [children]: Remove the all children at the destination device.
+- [rejoin]: Remove itself and perform the rejoin.

+**Note:**
-The request is sent with Remove Children and Rejoin flags set to 0 by default.
+The request is sent with Remove `children` and `rejoin` flags set to 0 by default.
-Use options children or rejoin do change the respective flags to 1.
+Use options `children` or `rejoin` do change the respective flags to 1.

-Send mgmt_leave_req to the device with the short address 0x4eaa, and ask it to remove itself from the network.
+Send a mgmtleave request to the device with the `short address(0x4eaa)`, and ask it to remove itself from the network.
 ```bash
 > zdo -l 0x4eaa
 Done
 ```

-Send mgmt_leave_req to the device with the short address 0x4eaa, and ask it to remove itself from the network and perform rejoin.
+Send a mgmt leave request to the device with the `short address(0x4eaa)`, and ask it to remove itself from the network and perform rejoin.
 ```bash
 > zdo -l 0x4eaa rejoin
 Done
 ```

-Send mgmt_leave_req to the device with the short address 0x4eaa, and ask it to remove device 74fa0801a003f784 from the network.
-If the target device with the short address 0x4eaa has also a long address 74fa0801a003f784, it will remove itself from the network, If the target device with the short address 0x4eaa has a child with long address 74fa0801a003f784, it will remove the child from the network.
+Send a mgmt leave request to the device with the `short address(0x4eaa)`, and ask it to remove device addressed with `74fa0801a003f784` from the network.
+If the target device with the `short address(0x4eaa)` has also a long address `74fa0801a003f784`, it will remove itself from the network, If the target device with the `short address(0x4eaa)` has a child with `long address(74fa0801a003f784)`, it will remove the child from the network.
 ```bash
 > zdo -l 0x4eaa 74fa0801a003f784
 Done
 ```

-Send mgmt_leave_req to the device with the short address 0x4eaa, and ask it to remove itself and all its children from the network.
+Send a mgmt leave request to the device with the `short address(0x4eaa)`, and ask it to remove itself and all its children from the network.
 ```bash
 > zdo -l 0x4eaa children
 Done
 ```

 ### zcl_command
-Send a general command to the remote node.
+Send a general command to the remote Zigbee node.

 *zcl -c <h:dst_addr> <d:ep> <h:cluster>
 &emsp;&emsp;&ensp;<h:cmd_ID> [profile h:profile] [payload h:payload]  [default]*
+- <h:dst_addr>: The 16-bit destination short address of remote node.
+- <d:ep>: The 8-bit endpoint ID of remote node.
+- <h:cluster>:  The 16-bit cluster ID provided for the command entry which resides on the endpoint .
+- <h:cmd_ID>: The command ID provided by the cluster's attribute support.
+- [profile h:profile]: The 16-bit profile ID provided for matching the cluster, by default, it is set to Home Automation Profile(0x0104).
+- [payload h:payload]: The string type serves for command, whose length is from 0 to 50, by default, it is empty.
+- [default]: If the field is set, the default response will be requested.

+**Note**
+- Send general command with ID 'cmd_ID' with payload 'payload' to the cluster 'cluster'.
+The cluster belongs to the profile 'profile', which resides on the endpoint 'ep' of the remote node 'dst_addr'.
+Optional default response can be set with '-d'.
+- By default profile is set to Home Automation Profile
+- By default payload is empty
+- To send via binding table, set 'dst_addr' and 'ep' to 0.

+Send the `factory reset command(0)` to the `endpoint(64)`'s `basic cluster(0x0000)` of Zigbee node with `short address(0xC6498)`.
 ```bash
 > zcl -c 6498 64 0x0000 0
 I (154047) : Default Response received, Command: 0, Status: 0